 Being settled in the middle of Central Europe, the Mediterranean, and the Balkans, it’s no wonder Croatian culture consists of a mixture of all kinds of influences from various parts of the Old World.

-Folk music merged with punk beats, sewing the newest fashion trends from your relative’s old clothes and similar ways to combine the ways of the traditional East and modern West are maybe the best examples how Yugoslav culture looked like in these areas.
+Folk music merged with punk beats, sewing the newest fashion trends from your relative’s old clothes, and similar ways to combine the ways of the traditional East and modern West are maybe the best examples of how Yugoslav culture looked like in these areas.

 Shortly after separation from Yugoslavia, Croatia embraced the Western culture in most of its segments but still keeping the spirit of all the older influences mentioned above.

 How does that look like?